 You’ve heard from all your breast pumping friends about how great the Spectra S1 is.
 But you aren’t sure you want to drop that much cash on a breast pump.
 What makes the S1 worth all that extra money?

-If you’re trying to figure out if the S1 will be the greatest breast pump you’ll ever use or an epic waste of cash, read our Spectra S1 Breast Pump Review.
+So if you’re trying to figure out if the S1 will be the greatest breast pump you’ll ever use or an epic waste of cash, read this Spectra S1 Breast Pump Review.

 In addition to the pump, you’ll also get a lot of extras including: